• Home

 Released October 7, 2014

-By Yochi Dreasen
+By Yochi Dreazen

 The Grahams believe sharing their story and continuing to serve in the military is their way to make sure the boys’ legacy lives on.

-If this is your first visit to the Graham Memorial Website, there are many links on the Legacy of Hope page that will acquaint you with our history, what we've learned, how we've coped and how we're attempting to spare others similar losses.
+If this is your first visit to the Graham Memorial Website, there are many links on the Legacy of Hope page that will acquaint you with our history, what we've learned, how we've coped, and how we're attempting to spare others similar losses.

-others are rejoicing to meet them in a place where they can once again be at each other's side."
+"While we are mourning the loss of our sons, others are rejoicing to meet them in a place where they can once again be at each other's side."